nating/microprocessor/README.md

 <img src="https://github.com/nating/microprocessor/blob/master/Images/Trivial-Program.png">

 ### Control Memory
-Control memory has all of the micro-operations for each instruction.
+Control memory is 256x28 bits.
+It has all of the micro-operations for each instruction.
 Micro-operations are more complicated than their corresponding instructions.
-Micro-operations are 20 bits long.
+Micro-operations are 28 bits long.
 They have 16 different fields:

 Next Address| MS	 | MC  | IL  | PI  | PL  | TD  | TA  | TB  | MB  | FS   | MD  | RW  | MM  | MW
 ------------|------|-----|-----|-----|-----|-----|-----|-----|-----|------|-----|-----|-----|---------------